echronos/echronos/components/kraz/docs.md

 This narrow feature set makes it a good candidate to start experimenting with the RTOS, but is unlikely to provide much benefit to real-world applications.

 An application built on top of this RTOS variant can be split into multiple tasks that interact to deliver an application's functionality.
-For example, with a task for sensor reads and another for user interaction, the sensor task may send a signal to the UI talk to indicate a particular sensor reading to the user.
+For example, with a task for sensor reads and another for user interaction, the sensor task may send a signal to the UI task to indicate a particular sensor reading to the user.

 For more complex application behavior, the RTOS provides other variants with more features.